-Cam Cameron, whose career includes head coaching positions at the NFL and collegiate levels, made an immediate impact in his first year at LSU in 2013 as his play-calling and offensive scheme helped the Tigers put together one of the most prolific offenses in school history.
+Cam Cameron, whose career includes head coaching positions at the NFL and collegiate levels, goes into his third season with the Tigers in 2015.
+In his first year at LSU and with a veteran quarterback in Zach Mettenberger, Cameron’s offense had one of the most prolific seasons in school history.

 Individually, LSU become first team in SEC history with a 3,000-yard passer (Zach Mettenberger), two 1,000-yard receivers (Jarvis Landry and Odell Beckham Jr.) and a 1,000-yard rusher (Jeremy Hill) in the same season.
 Landry and Beckham Jr. also became the first pair of receivers in LSU history to have 1,000 receiving yards in the same season.